Skip to main content

 Historical browse — GET /v1/transactions

-Use this for initial backfills and date-range queries.
-Supports filtering by accountId, connectionId, status, rail, postedDateGte, and postedDateLt.
+Use this endpoint for backfills, date-range queries, and reconciliation views.
+It supports filtering by accountId, connectionId, status, rail, postedDateGte, and postedDateLt.
 Results are cursor-paginated and can be sorted by postedDate or updatedAt.
+List cursors are valid only for the same query and sort order.
+They are not interchangeable with sync cursors.

 Incremental sync — GET /v1/transactions/sync